-Take the time to think through scenarios of how you would prefer to react.
-Be clear on your values so that when a situation arises where you would normally lash out in the heat of the moment, you will now have a clear predetermined less defensive way of reacting.
+Take the time to think through scenarios for how you would prefer to react.
+Be clear on your values so that when a situation arises where you would normally lash out in the heat of the moment, you will now have a clear, predetermined, less defensive way of reacting.

 If you want to overcome defensive behavior in your relationship, you need to keep communication lines open.

 Remember the old saying that Rome was not built in a day?
-Well, you too will not fix your defensive communication overnight and that is ok.
+Well, you too will not fix your defensive communication overnight, and that is okay.
 The important thing is that you are making an effort to improve the situation and have positive intentions of improving the way you communicate.

 1. What is defensiveness, and how is it manifested in a relationship?